- Specifications

 Condition:

-Automatic execution: Yes → Message is sent fully automated.
+_action = iban_already_in_system - Automatic execution: Yes → Message is fully automated.

 -